will-lancer/will-lancer.github.io/README.md

    * Electromagnetism; notes and mind-map.
    * Algebra; notes and mind-map.
    * Quantum; notes and mind-map

-### Coming soon
-Here are some planned projects:
- * A "graduate version" of Kevin Zhou's [handouts](https://knzhou.github.io/#teaching);
-   I want to cover the four main mechanics, then most likely QFT after that.
- * Some handouts on mathematics for physics.
-Topics that are likely to be covered are multivariable calculus, linear algebra, ODEs, and (the basics of) PDEs.
+The classical mechanics and algebra notes and mind-maps are going to be graduate level, while the electromagnetism and quantum are most likely going to be at the upper-undergraduate/lower-graduate level.

 ### Contact
 Email: william.lancer@stonybrook.edu